jojozhuang/jojozhuang.github.io/_posts/2016-03-25-Tricks-in-Java.md

 My program runs failed for one test case: [2,3],[3,3],[-5,3].
 After debugging, I found the root cause is because of negative -0.0.
 The slope between point[2,3] and point[3,3] is <span style='color:red'>-0.0</span>.
 And the slope between point[2,3] and point[-5,3] is <span style='color:red'>0.0</span>.
 But actually they are all in the same line with slope <span style='color:red'>0.0</span>.

-I update my code to add 0.0 at the end of the line to make sure no negative zero appears.
-The problem is solved, and my program passed all test cases.
+I updated my code to add 0.0 at the end of the line to make sure no negative zero appears.
+The problem is solved, and my solution passed all test cases.

 ```java
 slope = (double)(points[i].y - points[j].y) / (points[i].x - points[j].x) + 0.0;